baby-tech/babymonitor/README.md

 ## Building (unfinished)

-To build a .deb file, in debinstall:
+To build a deb file:

+    cd debbuild
     ./redeb.sh

 This will output a suitable deb in debinstall.